 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment (U.S. District Court: Judge Katz)

-Sentence Prisoner's Petition
+Sentence Prisoner's Petition07/15/99

 State's Return of Writ

-FIRST REVIEW OF TRIAL Prisoner's Traverse
+FIRST REVIEW OF TRIAL Prisoner's Traverse01/18/00

 (Direct Appeal) Evidentiary Hearing12/29/03

-Court of Appeals Decision12/09/96 Decision:
+Court of Appeals Decision12/09/96 Decision:10/31/05

 Supreme Court Decision06/17/98

 U.S. Supreme Court Review12/14/98 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal11/28/05

-(Post-Conviction Action) Prisoner's Brief01/19/07
+(Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court State's Brief01/25/07
+Filed in Trial Court State's Brief

 Trial Court Decision11/21/96 Oral Argument11/28/07

 Court of Appeals Decision06/09/97 Decision

 Supreme Court Decision10/15/97

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

-REVIEW OF FIRST TRIAL REVIEW Certiorari Petition07/20/09
+REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

-("Murnahan" Appeal) Brief in Opposition09/21/09
+("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision11/16/99 Decision or Certiorari Denial11/02/09

 Supreme Court Decision09/20/00

-- Status in State Courts as of 12/31/15: Pending resentencing in the trial court. - Status in Federal Courts as of 12/31/15: No capital proceeding pending.
+- Status in State Courts as of 12/31/16: Pending resentencing in the trial court. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.

 On 06/17/98, the Ohio Supreme Court affirmed Mason's conviction and death sentence on direct appeal.
 On 05/09/00 and 10/31/05, the district court denied Mason's petition for a writ of habeas corpus.
 On 10/03/08, the 6th Circuit reversed the district court's decision, vacated Mason's death sentence based on ineffective assistance of counsel at mitigation, and remanded to the state court for a new penalty phase trial.
-On 11/02/09, the U.S. Supreme Court denied the Warden's petition for a writ of certiorari.
-On 12/14/10, Mason filed a motion in the district court to prohibit the State from seeking the death penalty, which was denied on 08/30/11.
-On 09/04/13, the 6th Circuit affirmed, allowing the State to seek the death penalty during the new mitigation phase trial.
 On 10/16/14, Mason filed a motion for DNA testing, to which the State opposed on 12/01/14.
 On 01/09/15, the trial court ordered the parties to consult regarding what items would be tested.
-(Note: On 01/20/16, the trial court ordered DNA testing be conducted on various items of clothing and other recovered physical evidence.)
+On 01/20/16, the trial court ordered DNA testing be conducted on various items of clothing and other recovered physical evidence.
+On 05/06/16, Mason filed a motion to dismiss the capital components of his indictment pursuant to Hurst v.
+Florida which the trial court granted on 06/20/16.
+The 3rd District Court of Appeals reversed the trial court's decision on 12/27/16, and remanded the case back to the trial court for resentencing.
+(Note: Mason appealed to the Ohio Supreme Court on 02/19/17.)